Lostsoul0589/spent/modules/module-5/readme.md

-# Module 5: Mobile DevOps with Visual Studio Team Services, Xamarin Test Cloud, and HockeyApp
+# Module 5: Mobile DevOps with Visual Studio Team Services and HockeyApp
 **Objective**: Learn the basics of a solid Mobile DevOps strategy, including continuous integration (with Visual Studio Team Services) and deployment (with HockeyApp), as well as acceptance testing with Xamarin Test Cloud.

 ##### Prerequisites